steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/iOS+Inter-App+Audio+support.md

 ### Using a native UIView

 If you want to create a native UIView as your plug-in editor, you have to create your own IPlugView derivate and attach the UIView in the IPlugView::attached method.
-An example of this can be seen in *"public.sdk/samples/vst/adelay/interappaudio/iosEditor.mm"*
+An example of this can be seen in *"public.sdk/samples/vst/adelay/interappaudio/[iosEditor.mm](http://ioseditor.mm/)"* **<- Link?**

 ### Host UI Integration